Communication situations are any kind of situation in which communication takes place.

 Tips for better distributive negotiations

-According to one Harvard Law School blog post on distributive negotiation, here are some useful terms and strategies for achieving a great deal in this type of negotiation:
+According to one Harvard Law School post on distributive negotiation, there are some useful communication strategies for achieving a great deal in this type of negotiation:

 Integrative negotiations